pangenome/pgge/README.md

 ## TODOs
 - [ ] _`pgge`_ should accept a list of GFA files as input (_path/to/files/*.consensus*.gfa_) and output the summarized results in one PNG
 - [x] Integrate https://github.com/ekg/splitfa as an option to prepare the input FASTA.
 - [x] Add the possibility to split the input by sample name.
 Later re-use that information in the final result.
+THIS IS THE NEW DEFAULT.
 - [x] Add R script to visualize the result.
 - [ ] Implement a tool that compares the query aligments with the exact nodes they aligned to in the graph.
 We might need a positional index for that.
 Add the tool here and output another metric.
 - [ ] Finish README.